dsimmons87/OpenRA-Resources-Dev/README.md

     less INSTALL.md

 Once built, you should then be able to upload maps for that version inside your local copy of the resource center.

-## Other Notes

-By default you cannot upload maps within 24 hours of creating an account, a quick "hack" to get around this while testing is to add the following line to the user_account_age function in misc.py after the authentication check:

-    return 99999999999

-Alternatively, you could alter user record to make it appear older.